-40. In many parts of the world, cattle production is land-based or partly land-based.
+39. In many parts of the world, cattle production is grassland-based or partly grasslandbased.
 In such systems protein rich grass and grass products form a significant proportion of the diet, and the target values for crude protein noted in Table 3 may be difficult to achieve, given the high CP content of grass from managed grasslands.
-The CP content of fresh grass in the grazing stage (2000-2500 kg DM per ha) is often in the range of 180 to 200 g/kg, the CP content of grass silage often between 160 and 180 g/kg and the CP content of hay between 120 and 150 kg/kg (e.g., Whitehead, 2000).
-In contrast, the CP content of silage maize is only about 70 to 80 g/kg.
+The CP content of fresh grass in the grazing stage (2000-2500 kg DM per ha) is often in the range of 18 to 20 % (or even higher, especially when legumes are present), the CP content of grass silage often between 16 and 18 % and the CP content of hay between 12 and 15 % (e.g., Whitehead, 2000).
+In contrast, the CP content of maize silage is only about 7 to 8 %.
 Hence, grass-based diets often contain a surplus of protein and the magnitude of the resulting high N excretion strongly depends on the proportions of grass, grass silage and hay in the ration and the protein content of these feeds.
-The protein surplus and the resulting N excretion and NH3 losses will be highest for grass-only summer rations with grazing young, intensively fertilized grass or grass legume mixtures.
+The protein surplus and the resulting N excretion and NH3 losses will be highest for grass (or grass-legume)-only summer rations with grazing young, intensively fertilized grass or grass legume mixtures.
 However, urine excreted by grazing animals typically infiltrates into the soil before substantial NH3 emissions can occur and overall NH3 emissions per animal are therefore less for grazing animals than for those housed where the excreta is collected, stored and applied to land.

-41. The NH3 emission reduction achieved by increasing the proportion of the year the cattle spent grazing outdoors will depend on the baseline (emission of ungrazed animals), the time the animals are grazed, and the N fertilizer level of the pasture.
-The potential to increase grazing is often limited by soil type, topography, farm size and structure (distances), climatic conditions, etc. It should be noted that grazing of animals may increase other forms of N emissions (e.g. N2O, NO3).
-However, given the clear and well quantified effect on NH3 emissions, increasing the period that animals are grazing can be considered as a category 1 strategy to reduce emissions.
+40. The NH3 emission reduction achieved by increasing the proportion of the year the cattle spent grazing outdoors will depend on the baseline (emission of ungrazed animals), the time the animals are grazed, and the N fertilizer level of the pasture.
+The potential to increase grazing is often limited by soil type, topography, farm size and structure (distances), climatic conditions, etc. It should be noted that grazing of animals may increase other forms of N emissions (e.g. nitrate-N leaching and N2O emissions).
+However, given the clear and well quantified effect on NH3 emissions, increasing the period that animals are grazing all day can be considered as a category 1 strategy to reduce emissions, but depending on grazing time (see also provisions 52, 184 and 185).
 The actual abatement potential will depend on the base situation of each animal sector in each country.
 The effect of changing the period of partial housing (e.g. grazed during daytime only) is less certain and is rated as a category 2 strategy.
 Changing from a fully housed period to grazing for part of the day is less effective in reducing NH3 emissions than switching to complete (24 hour) grazing, since buildings and stores remain dirty and continue to emit NH3.
 Grazing management (strip grazing, rotational grazing, continuous grazing) is expected to have little additional effect on NH3 losses and is considered a category 3 strategy.